 - 1 tsp. pepper

-- Cook and drain the pasta.
+- Cook pasta until al dente.
+Drain.
 Return the pasta pot to the stove and add the olive oil, onions and garlic.
 Cook over medium heat until the onions begin to soften, about 5 minutes.
 Stir in the fennel, salt, pepper and red pepper.
 Continue to cook until fragrant, about 3 more minutes.

-- Raise heat to high and add the white wine, scraping up the browned bits in the pan.
-Add the cream, half-and-half and tomato paste.
+- Increase the heat to high heat and add the white wine, scraping up the browned bits in the pan.
+Whisk in the cream, half-and-half and tomato paste.
 Allow the mixture to come to a boil, then lower the heat and simmer until thickened, about 10-12 minutes, stirring occasionally.

 - Add the pasta back into the pot and stir to coat with the sauce.
-Fold in the diced bacon.
-Garnish with fresh parsley.
+Garnish with fresh parsley, cracked black pepper and Parmesan cheese, if desired.